ECTS

 Admission

-Students with a L2 in Life Sciences or equivalent
+Student who has obtained a Bachelor's degree in Life Sciences or equivalent

-The registration procedure is carried out via the Faculty of Science's e-candidat portal.
+The registration process is carried out via the Faculty of Science's e-candidate portal.

-Acceptance is not automatic: it is decided on the basis of applications by a pedagogical committee.
+Acceptance is not automatic: it is decided on a case-by-case basis by an educational committee.
 Our capacity (logistical and human resources) is 80 students in L3 MIC.

 Target audience

-Enrolment possible from a L2 SV obtained at the FdS of the University of Montpellier.
-Also possible from a L2 in Life Sciences obtained outside UM but with a solid background in the major disciplines of microbiology, cell biology, molecular biology, or from a preparatory school, or a DUT in biological engineering.
-BTS students are welcome to apply for an L2 even with an excellent average.
+Enrollment is possible with a Bachelor's degree in Life Sciences obtained at the University of Montpellier.
+It is also possible with a Bachelor's degree in Life Sciences obtained outside the University of Montpellier but with a solid background in the major disciplines of microbiology, cell biology, and molecular biology, or from a preparatory school or a technical degree in biological engineering.
+Students with a BTS (advanced vocational training certificate) are invited to apply for a Bachelor's degree even with an excellent grade point average.

-You need to have obtained a L2 or equivalent with a significant cell biology, molecular biology and microbiology component.
+You must have obtained a bachelor's degree or equivalent with a significant portion of your studies devoted to cell biology, molecular biology, and microbiology.

 Recommended prerequisites

-A basic knowledge of physiology and immunology is recommended for entry to L3.
+A basic understanding of physiology and immunology is recommended for admission to L3.

-As the SV bachelor's degree is a general bachelor's degree, students naturally go on to study for a master's degree.
-However, the bachelor's degree enables students to take competitive exams for the civil service.
+As the SV bachelor's degree is a general degree, students naturally go on to study for a master's degree.
+However, the bachelor's degree also allows students to sit civil service exams.

-A wide range of Master's degrees are available after an SV-MIC degree, both in the direct field of microbiology and in other biology disciplines.
+A wide range of master's degrees is available after completing a bachelor's degree in SV-MIC, both in the field of microbiology itself and in other biological disciplines.

-Our university offers a number of master's degrees in which microbiology plays a key role, such as the IMHE master's degree in the environmental field, or the Infection biology master's degree in the health field.
-But other masters programs are also open to them at the UM or at other universities.
-Master's degrees in teaching, such as the one preparing students for the CAPET competitive examination in biotechnology (Master MEEF 2nd degree Biotechnologies option Biochemistry and Biological Engineering), are also open to students in the MIC course.
-Access to engineering schools is also possible.
+Our university offers various master's degrees in which microbiology plays a major role, such as the IMHE master's degree in the field of the environment or the master's degree in Biology and Health – Infection Biology track, in the field of health.
+However, other master's degrees are also available at UM or other universities.
+Teaching master's degrees, such as the master's degree preparing students for the CAPET exam in Biotechnology (Master MEEF 2nd degree in Biotechnology with a specialization in Biochemistry and Biological Engineering) are also available to students in the MIC program.
+Admission to engineering schools is also possible.

 Professional integration

-After a bachelor's degree, most students go on to a master's degree.
-After a Master's degree, at least half the students go on to do a thesis, or continue their studies in another field.
-Around 10% go directly into employment within a year of completing their Master's degree, and 50% after 3 years, mainly in a field related to their training.
+After completing their bachelor's degree, most students continue their studies with a master's degree.
+After completing a master's degree, at least half of students go on to do a PhD or continue their studies in another program.
+Around 10% find employment directly in the year following their master's degree and 50% within three years, mainly in a field related to their studies.